Unit 1 - Practice Quiz

 8 The concept that 'a dollar received today is worth more than a dollar received tomorrow' is known as:

-A. Inflation Theory
+A. Risk Theory

 B. Time Value of Money